-Moving in Grace is offered with the intention of supporting us to feel our bodies, and to feel how we are supported by the Earth.
-To rest into this support and to help our minds to trust that the body will show us what we need and want.
-And to honor what we want is to feel connected to ourselves and others in a greater balance beyond our stories of disconnection and fear.
+Moving in Grace is offered with the intention to help us feel our bodies and how we are connected to and supported by the Earth.
+To rest into this support and to help our minds trust that the body will show us what we need and want.
+As well as to honor what we want is to move beyond our stories of disconnection and fear to feel connected to ourselves and others in a greater balance.

 Acknowledging that the breakdown of the relationship between the body and the mind is related and similar to the perpetrator/victim dynamic that is present in our society.
 If we are able to realign our bodies and minds in an always changing balanced flow, than we are more able to be present to, accept the reality of and address the pain caused by oppression.
-We are all needing to remember our relationship to the Earth and oppression that has caused people to feel separate from their bodies is a result of a disconnection from the feeling of abundance and connection that we can all experience with the Earth.
+We are all needing to remember our relationship to the Earth and oppression that has caused people to feel separate from their bodies is a result of a disconnection from the feeling of abundance and connection that we all are worthy to receive.